About

 who-we-are

 Aged Care Justice is a not-for-profit group of volunteers incorporated in Victoria pursuant to the Associations Incorporation Reform Act 2012.
 It was established in October 2020, by senior legal and medical professionals.
-Aged Care Justice’s current Chair is Sue Williamson, a partner with Holding Redlich and actively involved in volunteering in the palliative care industry, and is supported by other voluntary Board members.
+Aged Care Justice’s current Chair is Sue Williamson, a partner with Dentons and actively involved in volunteering in the palliative care industry, and is supported by other voluntary Board members.

 Aged Care Justice is also supported by several volunteer law students from the Monash University Law School.
 They provide secretariat and research assistance.